In October of 2021, John Delaney was selected by the Flagler College Board of Trustees to serve as the Flagler College President.

 While at UNF, he tripled the endowment, significantly increased admission standards, and built community relationships.
 Some 2 million square feet of buildings were added during his tenure, or nearly half of the campus footprint.

-He is an attorney, having been the Chief Assistant State Attorney for the northeast Florida area and General Counsel for the City of Jacksonville.
+He is also an attorney, having been the Chief Assistant State Attorney for the northeast Florida area and General Counsel for the City of Jacksonville.
 He is currently Of Counsel to the Rogers Towers Law Firm and The Fiorentino Group, a consulting firm.